apache/incubator-gluten/docs/Velox.md

 # 1 Prerequisite

-Currently Gluten+Velox backend is only tested on <b>Ubuntu20.04 and Ubuntu22.04</b>.
-Other OS support are still in progress </b>.
-The final goal is to support several common OS and conda env deployment.
+Currently Gluten+Velox backend is only tested on <b>Ubuntu20.04</b>.
+Other kinds of OS support are still in progress </b>.
+The long term goal is to support several common OS and conda env deployment.
-Velox uses the script setup-ubuntu.sh to install all dependency libraries, but Arrow's dependency libraries isn't installed.
+Velox uses the script `setup-ubuntu.sh` to install all dependency libraries, but Arrow's dependency libraries are not installed.
 Velox also requires ninja for compilation.
 So we need to install all of them manually.
-Also, we need to set up the JAVA_HOME env.
+Also, we need to set up the `JAVA_HOME` env.
 Currently, <b>java 8</b> is required and the support for java 11/17 is not ready.

 ```shell script
 ## run as root